This is the multi-page printable view of this section. Click here to print.

 ExitStandbyvoidBroadcasts standby exit, resuming gameplay.

-NewGamevoidStarts a new game with default save name.
+NewGamevoidStarts a new game with the default save name.

 NewGameconst AZStd::string& saveNamevoidStarts a new game with a specified save file name.